athem1s/athem1s.github.io/index.md

   - image_path: /assets/images/privacy.jpg
     alt: "privacy written with physical letters"
     title: "Privacy"
-    excerpt: "All things related to privacy as a fundamental human right especially in the digital age"
+    excerpt: "All things related to privacy as a fundamental human right in the digital age"
     url: "/categories/privacy/"
     btn_label: "Read More"
     btn_class: "btn--inverse"